Ibrhmvrlc/dukkan-x-frontend/README.md

 If you find this project helpful, please consider giving it a star on GitHub.
 Your support helps us continue developing and maintaining this template.

+## PWA and Offline Support

+This project is now configured as a Progressive Web App.
+When the application is installed, it can work offline.
+Any API requests made while offline are queued locally and automatically sent once the connection is restored.